chrisnoonan98675/site/xl-deploy/how-to/connect-xl-deploy-to-your-infrastructure.markdown

 1. Click **Repository** in XL Deploy.
 1. Right-click **Infrastructure** and select **New** > **overthere** > **SmbHost**.
 A new tab appears.

+    **Tip:** SMB is supported in XL Deploy 5.5.6, 6.0.0, and later.
+When using earlier versions of XL Deploy, you can use the CIFS protocol instead (`overthere.CifsHost`).

 2. In the **Name** box, enter a name for the host.
 3. Select **WINDOWS** from the **Operating system** list.
 4. Select the **Connection Type**: